kg4zow/remarkable.jms1.info/src/info/filesystem.md

 I also saw this issue mentioned when I was browsing through the [awesome-reMarkable](https://github.com/reHackable/awesome-reMarkable) list, and looked at [reMarkable CLI tooling](https://github.com/cherti/remarkable-cli-tooling), which includes a Python script called `reclean.py` that deletes all files for UUIDs whose `.metadata` files say they have been deleted.

+## Templates

+The `/usr/share/remarkable/templates/` directory contains all of the built-in template files, as well as the `templates.json` file which tells the reMarkable software about them, are here.

+**Notes**

+* Every OS upgrade will reset the contents of this directory.
+What programs like [RCU](http://www.davisr.me/projects/rcu/) do is, upload the files to a directory under `/home/root/` (which is NOT reset by OS upgrades), and create *symlinks* in the `/usr/share/remarkable/templates/` directory which point to the actual files.

+## Static Screens

+The `/usr/share/remarkable/` directory contains the graphics files shown on the screen when the tablet is sleeping, rebooting, starting up, and so forth.
+Most of the filenames make it obvious what each file is used for.

+* `batteryempty.png`
+* `factory.png`
+* `overheating.png`
+* `poweroff.png`
+* `rebooting.png`
+* `releasenotes.png`
+* `releaseupdates.png`
+* `restart-crashed.png` -> `rebooting.png`
+* `starting.png`
+* `suspended.png`

+You can change the screens shown by the tablet by replacing these files.
+They need to be `.png` files, 1404x1872, 226dpi, with 8-bit greyscale colour space.

+**Notes**

+* The directory contains more than just these graphics files.
+Be very careful not to accidentally delete, rename, or otherwise modify anything.

+* These files will be replaced with reMarkable's original files whenever the tablet's OS is upgraded.
+As with templates, you may want to store your custom files under `/home/root/` somewhere, and create *symlinks* in the `/usr/share/remarkable/` directory which point to your custom files.